iemre/MRSR/README.txt

        initialiseForCPP(obj) % may be left empty (still needs to be implemented)

-After implementing these methods, you can measure the CPP, recall, precision, MAE and RMSE of your algorithm and safely compare your results to other methods.
+After implementing these methods, the user can measure the CPP, recall, precision, MAE and RMSE of their own algorithm and safely compare their results to other methods.

 Please contact me if you have any questions: ismailemrekartoglu@gmail.com